Where to find a ressourcerie in France? The ultimate guide to solidarity reuse

 🏡 There are recycling centers all over France, in Paris, in the regions and online.

-🔧 They offer workshops to repair and learn how to give objects a second life.
+🔧 They offer workshops to repair and learn how to give a second life to objects.

 💼 They create jobs and support the solidarity economy.

-📍 You can easily find a ressourcerie thanks to the Réseau National des Ressourceries.
+📍 It's easy to find a ressourcerie thanks to the Réseau National des Ressourceries.

 📚 To find out more about this topic: